vmx17/Kinematics6DoF/README.md

 - CheckKLib : console application project, for checking KLib functions

 All other projects/codes are under development or test codes or just a gabbage.
 The application?
-There is a project for it, but no plan to use it.
+There is some projects for it, but no plan to use them for the time moment.

 ## Unnecessary addition

 Understanding transformation matrices isn’t hard.
 But when it comes to a 6-DOF manipulator with a quirky crank mechanism, things don’t really get harder—just more of a hassle.
 I get the feeling that the parts I find complicated are also somewhat tricky for AIs to solve.

-Thank you.